 Increase muscle strength

-The main side effect of ipamorelin is increased appetite and weight gain, including fat gain.
+The main ipamorelin side effect is increased appetite and weight gain, including fat gain.
 Evidence from experiments with rats has found that 4x daily administration of ipamorelin leads to an increase in mean HGH levels, IGF-1 levels, and weight gain.

 The increase in appetite might be related to the agonistic effect of Ipamorelin on ghrelin receptors which may stimulate hunger, as well as the increase in insulin production observed in animal experiments.

-Whether Ipamorelin might increase the risk of obesity in humans is unknown.
+Whether Ipamorelin might increase the risk of obesity as an unwanted side effect in humans is unknown.

 Apart from the outcome of ipamorelin treatment on postoperative ileus, other effects haven’t been studied in humans.
-Human trials haven’t shown any side effects in the short-term, except nausea and gastrointestinal problems.
+Human trials haven’t shown any ipamorelin side effects in the short term, except nausea and gastrointestinal problems.

 It is still unknown whether Ipamorelin can increase the risk of insulin resistance, diabetes, or other chronic conditions.